Companies

 The Boston Globe reported a story a few years ago about a woman of Haitian and African American descent who worked at the Treasury Department for the City of Boston as a senior administrative assistant.
 She filed a complaint against the city because she discovered she got paid less than her white coworkers.
 After she complained, her employer gave her poor job evaluations, which was found to be an act of retaliation.
 The plaintiff ended up winning $10.9 million in the case.

-These real-life examples show that retaliation can take many different forms, but those three elements are always there: the employee made a complaint or took another protected action, the employer responded adversely, and the response was due to that protected complaint.
+These real-life and example scenarios show that retaliation can take many different forms, but those three elements are always there: the employee made a complaint or took another protected action, the employer responded adversely, and the response was due to that protected complaint.

 Read more: The 5 Pillars of a Top-Notch Performance Review